ffxx68/Sharp_LittleC_Compiler/README.md

 ### C Migration Project

 A migration project from Pascal to C has been initiated to modernize the Little C Compiler toolchain.

+#### ✅ LCPP (Preprocessor) - COMPLETATO
 The migration began with the preprocessor component (`lcpp`), which has been successfully ported to C and enhanced with improved functionality and bug fixes.

 The C version of `lcpp` can be found in `Source/C/lcpp/` and includes:
 - Complete migration from Pascal to C99 standard